daaimah123/Parent-TimeSwap/ReadMe.md

 *NOTE: this is setup, firebase is still not connected

 Firebase Connection through React Context API:
 Create a context.js in your Firebase component folder.
-Add class FirebaseContext to hold React.creatContext() as a variable, which has two default components (see code notes for more detail)
+Add class FirebaseContext to hold React.creatContext() as a variable, which has two default components (see code notes for more detail).

 In the index.js file in the Firebase component directory, import classes FireContext and Firebase.
 Export FirebaseContext, this will provide firebase to the entire application in src/index.js.

+*NOTE: Take care to understand the layering relationships here.

 ````
 import Firebase, { FirebaseContext } from './components/Firebase';